 The Nominating and Corporate Governance Committee is also responsible for a number of matters under our Director Selection and Qualification Standards and Resignation Policy as described below.
 The Nominating and Corporate Governance Committee met to review the performance and the experience, qualifications, attributes and skills of the members of the Board and recommended to our Board the persons to be nominated for election as directors at the Annual Meeting.
-The Nominating and Corporate Governance Committee met with Robert L. Johnson and reviewed his qualifications and subsequently recommended to the Board that he be elected as a director of G-III.
-The Board elected Mr. Johnson as a director of G-III at its meeting held on September 24, 2020.
-Mr. Johnson was initially recommended to the Nominating and Corporate Governance Committee by our Chief Executive Officer.
+The Nominating and Corporate Governance met with Lisa Warner Wardell and Patti H. Ongman and reviewed their qualifications and subsequently recommended to the Board that each be elected a director of G-III.
+The Board elected Ms. Wardell and Ms. Ongman a director of G-III at its meeting held on March 31, 2022.
+Ms. Ongman was initially recommended to the Nominating and Corporate Governance Committee by Morris Goldfarb, our Chairman and CEO, and Ms. Warner Wardell was initially recommended to the Nominating and Corporate Governance Committee by Robert L. Johnson, one of our directors.
+Our two newest directors increase the diversity of our Board and will result in a Board that consists of 75% independent directors assuming election of all of our recommended nominees at the Annual Meeting.